15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 Medicare Savings Programs in NJ

-Qualified Medicare Beneficiary (QMB) Program
+Qualified Medicare Beneficiary (QMB) program

 Specified Low-Income Medicare Beneficiary (SLMB)

-SLMB covers Medicare Part B premiums exclusively, saving participants $185 monthly or $2,220 annually in 2025.
-The Department of Human Services sets income limits at $18,780 for individuals and $25,380 for couples, maintaining QMB’s asset restrictions.
-Program guidelines allow retroactive premium reimbursement up to three months before enrollment.
+SLMB covers Medicare Part B premiums only, saving you $185 monthly or $2,220 yearly in 2025.
+Income limits are $18,780 (single) and $25,380 (couples), with the same asset restrictions as QMB.
+You can get retroactive premium reimbursement for up to three months before you enroll.

-Qualifying Individual (QI) Program
+Qualifying Individual (QI) program

-Application Process for Medicare Savings Programs
+Application process for Medicare Savings Programs

-NJ FamilyCare for Seniors (Medicaid)
+NJ FamilyCare for seniors (Medicaid)

-Medicaid Eligibility for NJ Seniors
+Medicaid eligibility for NJ seniors

 - New Jersey residency

-- Age 65+ or Social Security-determined disability
+- Age 65 or older, or Social Security-determined disability

-- Monthly income under $2,901 for individuals
+- Monthly income under $2,901 (single)

-- Assets below $2,000 for singles
+- Assets below $2,000 (single)

-Services Covered by NJ FamilyCare
+Services covered by NJ FamilyCare

 - Primary and specialist care